What is Gum Disease?

-One of the most common periodontal treatments available and used is a scaling and root planing.
-Often called a deep cleaning, the scaling and root planing is performed by a hygienist who works deep in the gum pockets to clear away plaque and debris.
+One of the most common periodontal treatments available and used is a scaling and root planning.
+Often called a deep cleaning, the scaling and root planning is performed by a hygienist who works deep in the gum pockets to clear away plaque and debris.
 Along with these deep cleanings, we offer both pocket reduction surgery as well as bone grafting to help rebuild lost bone in the jaw area.
 We will conduct an examination to determine which treatment is best suited to your needs.

 If you have gum disease or gingivitis and are ready to take charge of your oral health, schedule a consultation with Dr. Shah or Dr. Amee, call Justin Dental and Braces at (940) 242-2022.
 We’ll be happy to hear from you!